 Clients have a right to see their personal files.
-Access must be granted under supervision in order to protect the confidentiality of other people's files and/or third party information It may be necessary for the client to request access in writing and for an appointment to be made.
+Access must be granted under supervision in order to protect the confidentiality of other people's files and/or third-party information.
+If the client requests access, it must be in writing and an appointment made.
 An appropriate staff member should be present to answer any questions that may arise.
-The file may not be removed from Life premises but documents may be photocopied, on request.
-A charge may be made for this at the discretion of the charity.
+The file may not be removed from Life premises, but documents may be photocopied, on request.
+A charge may be made for this at the discretion of Life.